fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Create-workspace-01.md

 ### Task 1: Sign up for Microsoft Fabric Trial

+In this task, you will initiate your 60-day free trial of Microsoft Fabric by signing up through the Fabric app, providing access to its comprehensive suite of data integration, analytics, and visualization tools

 1. Copy the **Power BI homepage link**, and open this link inside the VM in a new tab.

    ```